Joobz/finger-detection/README.md

-# finger-detection
+#Finger Detection
-Implementation of a finger detection algorithm using different non-DL image processing techniques
+An implementation of a finger detection algorithm thought up by [dmg99](https://github.com/dmg99) and myself ([Joobz](https://github.com/Joobz)).
+When given an image of a hand with some shown fingers, the program should return the number of visible fingers.
+The program is the one in the format of a python notebook.
+A long and detailed report can be found in this same repository: [PIVA-Finger_Detection.pdf](https://github.com/Joobz/finger-detection/blob/main/PIVA-Finger_Detection.pdf); as this project was developed in the context of an image processing course.